Working with Docker Registries

 Pushing to your default Docker registry is completely automatic.
 All successful build steps automatically push to the default Docker registry of your Codefresh account without any extra configuration.

-To push to another registry you only need to know how this registry is linked into Codefresh and more specifically what is the unique name of the integration.
-You can see that name by visiting your integrations screen or asking your Codefresh administrator.
+To push to another registry, you only need to know how this registry is connected to Codefresh, and more specifically, what is the unique name of the integration.
+You can see the name in the Codefresh UI, in Docker Registry integrations, or asking your Codefresh administrator.

-Once you know the registry identifier you can use it in any push step or build step by mentioning the registry with that name:
+Once you know the registry identifier, you can use it in any push step or build step by specifying the registry with that name:

 codefresh.yml